yehia67/documentation/general/0.1/how-to-guides/expose-your-local-device.md

 ### Prerequisites

-You need administrator access to your router and a [static IP address](#get-a-static-ip-address).
+You need administrator access to your router and a [static IP address in your local network](#get-a-static-ip-address).

 ---